biocore/cmi-workshops/docs/qiita-16S-processing.rst

 .. figure::  images/jobs_data.png
    :align:   center

-The full workflow can take time to load depending on the amount of samples and QIITA workload.
+The full workflow can take time to load depending on the amount of samples and Qiita workload.

 Once objects have been generated, you can generate summaries for them just as you did for the original `FASTQ` object.